 Because the sacral spine bears so many of the body’s movements, like twisting, bending, lifting, and stretching, it is especially vulnerable to painful problems.
 One major nerve that resides in this lumbosacral region (specifically L-4 through S-3) is the sciatic nerve, the longest nerve in the entire body, which controls motor and sensory functions in the lower body.
 When this nerve becomes constricted, the radiating pain that is felt is referred to as sciatica.
 Sciatica can affect the buttocks, thighs, calves, and toes.

-If your doctor diagnoses you with sciatica, he or she may recommend a combination of the following traditional treatments:
+If your physician diagnoses you with sciatica, he or she may recommend a combination of the following traditional treatments:

 - Physical therapy or chiropractic work